Johann August Georg Edmund Mojsisovics von Mojsvar

-Johann August Georg Edmund (Ödön) Mojsisovics von Mojsvár (18 October 1839 – 2 October 1907) was an Austro-Hungarian geologist and palaeontologist.
+Johann August Georg Edmund (Ödön) Mojsisovics von Mojsvár (18 October 1839 – 2 October 1907), commonly known as Edmund von Mojsisovics was an Austro-Hungarian geologist and palaeontologist.

 Biography

 Mojsisovics was born in Vienna as the son of a Hungarian surgeon Georg (György) Mojsisovics von Mojsvár (1799–1860) of Lutheran faith who was ennobled in 1858.
 He studied law in Vienna University, taking his doctorate degree in 1864, and in 1867 he entered the Geological Institute, becoming chief geologist in 1870 and vice-director in 1892.
 He retired in 1900 and died at Mallnitz on 2 October 1907.

 Works

 Mojsvar paid special attention to the Cephalopoda of the Austrian Triassic, and his publications include: